TritonDataCenter/rfd/rfd/0055/README.md

 There are various other functions, such as `localpath` or `zone_set_root`, which use `vn_ismntpt` and `traverse`, so these should work as-is.

+### Overlay Mounts

+There are some special considerations needed for overlay mounts under this design.

+Because we want lookup traversal to be fast by using the mountpoint vnode as the key on the namespace's `mntns_mounts` AVL tree, we can only have a single entry in the tree for that mountpoint.
+If an overlay mount is done, then we remove the original `mntns_ent_t` entry from the AVL tree, add the new entry, and store the old entry pointer in the `mnse_underlayp` element of the new entry.
+During unmount, we reverse this operation.

+From the `vfs_t` side, we no longer stack overlay mounts on a mountpoint, but instead can use the chain of mounts (`vfs_mnt_next` and `vfs_mnt_prev`).
+There is some overlay code cleanup we can perform once this project is complete.

 ### Creating a New Namespace

 When a new namespace is created, we must duplicate the original namespace's